 Much of our future success depends on the continued service and availability of skilled employees, including members of our executive team, and those in technical and other key positions.
 Experienced individuals with skill sets in software as a service, financial technology, mobile technologies, data science, artificial intelligence and data security are in high demand and we have faced and will continue to face intense competition globally to attract and retain a diverse workforce with these and other skills that are critical to our success.
 This is especially the case in California and India where a significant number of our employees are located.
-The compensation and incentives we have available to attract, retain and motivate employees as the competition for talent intensifies.
-For example, our equity awards may become less effective if our stock price decreases or increases at a slower rate than our talent competitors'.
-In addition, if we were to issue significant additional equity to attract or retain employees, the ownership of our existing stockholders would be diluted and our related expenses would increase.
+The compensation and incentives we have available to attract, retain and motivate employees may not meet the expectations of current and prospective employees as the competition for talent intensifies.
+For example, our equity awards may become less effective if our stock price decreases or increases at a slower rate than our talent competitors.
+In addition, our ability to issue significant additional equity to attract or retain employees may be limited by the risks of dilution to our existing stockholders and the related increase in our expenses.
+We may experience higher compensation costs to retain and recruit senior management and highly-skilled employees that may not be offset by improved productivity or revenue.
 Other factors may make it more challenging for us to continue to successfully attract, retain and develop key employees.
-For example, current and prospective employees may seek new or different opportunities based on mobility, location flexibility or any challenges we face in the success of our hybrid work model or achieving our publicly stated workforce diversity goals.
+For example, current and prospective employees may seek new or different opportunities based on mobility, location flexibility in our hybrid work model, achieving our publicly stated workforce diversity aspirations or other reputational factors.